leontan4/rearc-data-quest/README.md

 - This is especially useful if multiple parallel processing jobs are required like extracting BLS and census data at the same time.

-3. **Data Workflow Management with AWS Step Functions** -- Replace simple event triggers with Step Functions for more complex workflows, error handling, and retries between Lambda functions.
+3. **Data Workflow Management with AWS Step Functions**
+- Replace simple event triggers with Step Functions for more complex workflows, error handling, and retries between Lambda functions.
---This would improve resilience and make the pipeline easier to monitor and debug.
+- This would improve resilience and make the pipeline easier to monitor and debug.